r3eckon/BNG-BeamLegalRacing/README.md

 ## Update Instructions ([Video](https://www.youtube.com/watch?v=iKZckDVPjR4))
 **BEFORE UPDATING**:  Back up the userfolder/beamLR folder to archive your career

-**IMPORTANT NOTE**: Version 1.16 is not compatible with previous version backups
+**IMPORTANT NOTE**: Version 1.16 and above are not compatible with previous version backups

 * [Download the latest release][latest].
 * Extract updated mod zip contents to the [BeamNG userfolder][userfolder].